 D-Day was a miracle.
 No I mean it.
 Like a miracle miracle.

 If you don’t believe me, just start doing some research about how many “coincidences” turned the tide again and again.
 The Longest Day is a fun place to start.

-The Longest Day tells the 24-hour story through the accounts of over 300 different people: French, German, Canadian, British and American.
+The Longest Day tells the 24-hour story of June 6, 1944 through the accounts of over 300 different people: French, German, Canadian, British and American.

 “Believe me…the first twenty-four hours of the invasion will be decisive … for the Allies, as well as Germany, it will be the longest day.” –General Erwin Rommel

 If you love WW2 history, you’ll love this book!

 “If God has shown us bad times ahead, it’s enough for me that He knows about them.
 That’s why He sometimes shows us things, you know–to tell us that this too is in His hands.“

 Never again.
 That is what I remember about studying the holocaust in school.
 We must collectively determine to never let the world get that wicked again.